Johannes Itten: Life and work

 by Johannes Itten (1961).
 Main topic: RYB color model.

 From 1919 to 1922, Itten taught at the Bauhaus, developing the innovative "preliminary course" which was to teach students the basics of material characteristics, composition, and color.
 "Itten theorized seven types of color contrast and devised exercises to teach them.
-His color contrasts include[d] (1) contrast by hue, (2) contrast by value, (3) contrast by temperature, (4) contrast by complements (neutralization), (5) simultaneous contrast (from Chevreuil), (6) contrast by saturation (mixtures with gray), and (7) contrast by extension (from Goethe)."
+His color contrasts include[d] (1) contrast by hue, (2) contrast by value, (3) contrast by temperature, (4) contrast by complements (neutralization), (5) simultaneous contrast (from Chevreul), (6) contrast by saturation (mixtures with gray), and (7) contrast by extension (from Goethe)."

 In 1919 he invited Gertrud Grunow, to teach a course on the "theory of harmony" at the Bauhaus.
 This involved using music and relaxation techniques with the aim of improving the students' creativity.

 In 1920 Itten invited Paul Klee and Georg Muche to join him at the Bauhaus.
 He published a book, The Art of Color, which describes his ideas as a furthering of Adolf Hölzel's color wheel.
 Itten's so called "color sphere" went on to include 12 colors.

 In 1924, Itten established the Ontos Weaving Workshops near Zürich, with the help of Bauhaus weaver Gunta Stölzl.

 The grave of Itten, his second wife Anneliese, née Schlösser (1913-2002), and of one of their three children, Klaus Itten (1944-2023), who was a professor of geography at the University of Zurich, at the cemetery of Hönggerberg in Zürich.

 Itten was a follower of Mazdaznan, a neo-Zoroastrian religion founded in the United States.
 He observed a strict vegetarian diet and practiced meditation as a means to develop inner understanding and intuition, which was for him the principal source of artistic inspiration and practice.
 Itten's mysticism and the reverence in which he was held by a group of the students, some of whom converted to Mazdaznan (e.g. Georg Muche), created conflict with Walter Gropius who wanted to move the school in a direction that embraced mass production rather than solely individual artistic expression.
 The rift led to Itten's resignation from the Bauhaus and his prompt replacement by László Moholy-Nagy in 1923.
 From 1926 to 1934 he had a small art and architecture school in Berlin, in which Ernst Neufert, the former chief-architect of Walter Gropius at the Bauhaus, taught as well from 1932 to 1934.

 Itten's works exploring the use and composition of color resemble the square op art canvases of artists such as Josef Albers, Max Bill and Bridget Riley, and the expressionist works of Wassily Kandinsky.